Aliozzaim/AdTask/README.md

 - **Search Functionality**: The search bar enables users to find specific images by entering keywords, making image discovery more convenient.

-This project is an excellent starting point for building image-focused web applications and can be customized and extended as needed.
+This project is an excellent starting point for building image-focused web applications and can be customized and extended as needed

 ## Technologies Used